kayethinhto/Course-Planner/README.md

 - As a user, I want to be able to add multiple courses to my planner
 - As a user, I want to be able to input specific dates for midterms and projects within each respective course
-- As a user, I want to be able to see what deadlines are coming up within the x amount of days
+- As a user, I want to be able to remove specific assignments
 - As a user, I want to be able to check off assignments and exams that have been finished